CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `PERMANENT`                | Items or creatures spawned with this spell do not disappear and die as normal.
 Items can only be permanent at maximum spell level; creatures can be permanent at any spell level.
 `PERMANENT_ALL_LEVELS`     | Items spawned with this spell do not disappear even if the spell is not max level.
 `POLYMORPH_GROUP`          | A `targeted_polymorph` spell will transform the target into a random monster from the `monstergroup` in `effect_str`.
+`PSIONIC`                  | Spells with this flag are not blocked by the NO_SPELLCASTING character flag, instead being blocked by NO_PSIONICS.
 `RANDOM_AOE`               | Picks random number between (min + increment) * level and max instead of normal behavior.
 `RANDOM_CRITTER`           | Same as `RANDOM_TARGET` but ignores ground.
 `RANDOM_DAMAGE`            | Picks random number between (min + increment) * level and max instead of normal behavior.